 How to Defend Against Phishing Attacks

-Being able to spot these and other signals of phishing requires strong threat detection in your company’s network.
+Being able to spot these and other signs of phishing requires strong threat detection in your company’s network.
 It might not keep you from falling prey to phishing scams altogether, but it will substantially curtail the potential for loss once one occurs.

 One of the earliest victims, Washington state, paid out $600 million in 122,000 known fraudulent claims (eventually recovering $351 million).
-Later, the state itself became the victim of data breach later after the state auditor’s office investigated the unemployment fraud scheme.
-The security breach of a vendor Washington state used to transfer files in this investigation exposed the personally identifiable information (PII) of an estimated 1.6 million state residents who filed for unemployment claims last year.
+Later, the state itself became the victim of data breach after the state auditor’s office investigated the unemployment fraud scheme.
+That breach of a vendor Washington state used to transfer files in the investigation exposed the personally identifiable information (PII) of an estimated 1.6 million actual state residents who filed for unemployment claims last year.